TYPO3-svn-archive/aw_resize/Documentation/UserManual.rst

 **Resize the images**

-Just navigate to folder the the images reside, select them, enter the new dimensions in the input fields below the table and hit 'Resize !'
+Just navigate to folder the images reside, select them, enter the new dimensions in the input fields below and hit 'Resize !'.
 You should be able see the resized images right away in the table above.

 Screenshots